 Both chambers of Congress are set to discuss the final bill over the coming weeks.

 With the majority of banks hesitant to open accounts for cannabis businesses, the industry operates largely in cash, causing security and operational challenges for the sector.
 Allowing legal cannabis-related firms to access bank accounts without federal reprisal would address public safety and compliance challenges and help reduce cash-motivated crimes, the lawmakers wrote.

 Thursday’s letter puts significant Senate support behind SAFE Banking, but the chamber has become a roadblock to the bill’s progress on several occasions.

-Attempts to pass SAFE Banking in the Senate in 2019, when Republicans held majority control of the chamber, were blocked by former Senate Banking Committee Chair Mike Crapo, R-ID, who refused to hold a hearing on the bill.
+SAFE Banking stalled in the Senate in 2019, when the chamber's former Banking Committee chair, Mike Crapo, R-ID, refused to hold a hearing on the bill.

-Democrats, historically, have been more open to cannabis-related bills, but a push for more comprehensive reform that would declassify the drug stymied efforts to pass SAFE Banking under the current Democratic-controlled Senate.
+Democrats, historically, have been more open to cannabis-related bills, but a push for more comprehensive reform stymied efforts to pass SAFE Banking under the current Democratic-controlled Senate.